DeepankTyagi/WebScrapping/README.md

-This is my first Web Scrapping Project where i extracted quotes and author details from the website "quotes.toscrape.com" into a text file as well as in a csv file.
+project1- Authors and Quotes is a compilation of 6 samll project whenre i have extracted details about the quote and their author from 'quotes.toscrape.com' using BeautifulSoup.